 Stroke may result from thrombosis of a major cerebral vessel.
 Focal neurologic symptoms suggest a tuberculoma.

 Peritoneal infection represents seeding from abdominal lymph nodes or from salpingo-oophoritis.
-Peritonitis is particularly common among alcoholics with cirrhosis.
+Peritonitis is particularly common among people with alcohol use disorder who have cirrhosis.

 Symptoms may be mild, with fatigue, abdominal pain, and tenderness, or severe enough to mimic acute abdomen.